View into the Eagle Butte Coal Mine in Gillette in Wyoming's Powder River Basin Gillette, USA

 Does Clean Coal Exist?

 Any claims of 'clean coal' by governments, businesses, and policymakers are a myth.
-Everything to do with coal - from mining to combustion to waste disposal and all the processes inbetween are detrimental to public health and the environment.
+Everything to do with coal - from mining to combustion to waste disposal and all the processes in between- is detrimental to public health and the environment.

 Attempts to make coal energy production more environmentally friendly by refining it with chemicals have cost billions in government tax subsidies and have failed to deliver on their promises.

-The American coal industry began trialling the use of refined coal, which aimed to reduce emissions of nitrous oxide (NOx).
-They not only ended up pumping out more NOx but also calcium bromide.
+The American coal industry began trialling the use of refined coal to reduce nitrogen oxide (NOx) emissions.
+They ended up pumping out not only more NOx but also calcium bromide.
 This carcinogenic toxic chemical leeched into the water supply of more than a million people.

 A large row of blue solar panels sits on a green field with tall white wind turbines in the background